We love this easy and delicious recipe for lemon loaf bread.

 - ***You can also make this as 12 muffins.
 Bake for approximately 15-20 minutes.***

-Stay tuned, I also have a big bag of oranges that needs to be turned into something.
+Stay tuned, I also have a big bag of oranges that needs to be turned into something (it turned out to be an orange loaf!).
 My stomach lining and esophagus have never been up to the challenge of actually drinking OJ, so I’m baking them into something.
 When life gives you oranges.
 Yeah, that is not nearly as catchy.